Compact manifolds of dimension $n\geq 12$ with positive isotropic curvature

 Finally we can finish the construction of an $(r,\delta)$-surgical solution starting with a compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.

 \begin{thm} (cf. Theorem 11.2 in \cite{B19} and Theorem 4.6 in \cite{CTZ}) \ \ Let $(\mathcal{O},g_0)$ be a compact Riemannian orbifold of dimension $n\geq 12$ with at most isolated singularities and with positive isotropic curvature.
-Let $\varepsilon>0$ be sufficiently small and $C$ be chosen as before.
-Then we can find positive numbers $\hat{r}$ and $\hat{\delta}$ such that there exists an $(\hat{r}, \hat{\delta})$-surgical solution to the Ricci flow starting with $(\mathcal{O},g_0)$, which becomes extinct in finite time. \end{thm}
+Let $\varepsilon$ and $C$ be chosen as in the paragraph before the definition of canonical neighborhood assumption.
+Then we can find positive numbers $\hat{r}$ and $\hat{\delta}$ such that there exists an $(\hat{r}, \hat{\delta})$-surgical solution (with $(4\varepsilon, 4C)$-control) to the Ricci flow starting with $(\mathcal{O},g_0)$, which becomes extinct in finite time. \end{thm}